Top 25 Chicago Tours, Events & Activities

 Explore the city on foot with a free Chicago walking tour from a local guide through Chicago Greeters.
 Volunteer guides offer 2- to 4-hour walking tours customized to your interests, including different neighborhoods and cultural landmarks to explore.
 Just register for the tour at least 10 days in advance.

-Want to tour Chicago like a local far from the Loop and downtown areas?
-Head up farther north to Andersonville, home of Certified Tour Guide Kevin Doerksen, and take a Chicago walking tour of this historically Swedish neighborhood.
+Want to tour Chicago like a local?
+Head north to Andersonville, home of Certified Tour Guide Kevin Doerksen, and take a Chicago walking tour of this historically Swedish neighborhood.

 Learn about the area’s Swedish roots and what makes it special today on this Andersonville walking tour with Wild Onion Tours.